yashwant-shrivastava/crawler-google-places/README.md

 It works exactly if you would use Google Maps on your computer.
 It opens the https://www.google.com/maps/, relocates to the specified location and writes the search to the input.
 Then it presses the next page button until the reaches final page or `maxCrawledPlaces`.
 It enqueues all the places as separate pages and then scrapes them.
 If you are unsure about anything, just try this process in your browser, the scraper does exactly the same.

 ### Google automatically expands the search location
 There is one feature of Google Maps that is sometimes not desirable.
 As you are going on the next page, there might not be enough places that you search for (e.g. restaurants in your city).
-Google will naturally zoom out and include places from broader area.
-It will happilly do this over a large area and might include places from far out that you are not interested in.
+Google will naturally zoom out and include places from a broader area.
+It will happily do this over a large area and might include places from far out that you are not interested in.
 There are 3 ways to solve this:

 - Limit `maxCrawledPlaces` - This is the simplest option but you usually don't know how many places there are so it is not that useful
-- Use `maxAutomaticZoomOut` parameter to stop searching once Google zooms out too far.
-It count how far it zoomed out from the first page.
-Keep in mind that `zoom: 1` is whole world and `zoom: 21` is a tiny street.
+- Use the `maxAutomaticZoomOut` parameter to stop searching once Google zooms out too far.
+It counts how far it zoomed out from the first page.
+Keep in mind that `zoom: 1` is the whole world and `zoom: 21` is a tiny street.
 So usually you want `maxAutomaticZoomOut` to be between `0` and `5`.
 - Use `country`, `state`, `city` parameters.

 ## Using country, state, city parameters
 You can use only `country` or `country` + `state` or `country` + `state` + `city`.
 The scraper uses [nominatim maps](https://nominatim.org/) to find a location polygon and then splits that into multiple searches that cover the whole area.
-You should play a bit with `zoom` number to find the ideal granularity of searches.
-Too small zoom will find only the most famous places over large area, too big zoom will lead to overlapping places and will consume huge number of CUs.
-We recommend number between 10 and 15.
-Each place is also rechecked, whether it is located inside of desired location, as google often find places in nearby locations.
+You should play a bit with the `zoom` number to find the ideal granularity of searches.
+Too small zoom will find only the most famous places over a large area, too big zoom will lead to overlapping places and will consume a huge number of CUs.
+We recommend a number between 10 and 15.
+Each place is also rechecked, whether it is located inside of the desired location, as google often find places in nearby locations.

-#### Warning: Don't use too big zoom (17+) with country, state, city parameters
+#### Warning: Don't use a too big zoom (17+) with country, state, city parameters

 ## Changelog
 This scraper is under active development.
 We are implementing new features and fixing bugs.
 If you would like to see a new feature, please submit an issue.
 Check [CHANGELOG.md](https://github.com/drobnikj/crawler-google-places/blob/master/CHANGELOG.md) for list of recent updates